Executive Director's Message

-Priscilla Blanco, Program Standards and Support Services Coordinator
+Elaine Trotta, Director of Program Standards and Support Services

 Teresa Ortega, CACFP Coordinator

 Those child care situations exempt from being regulated by OCFS are enrolled and monitored by our Legally Exempt Coordinator, Ines Ortiz.
 Frequently these situations consist of a grandparent watching children during extended hours or overnight.
 Legally exempt parents must qualify by being income eligible with the Rockland County Department of Social Services Subsidy Unity.
-In 2019 the Legally Exempt Coordinator assisted 87 providers and parents in this process and made random monitor visits to 20% of qualifying providers.
+This year, our Legally Exempt Coordinator received 11 new applications and 18 renewals, down from 87 providers in the previous year.

 All of the Program Standards and Support Services staff addressed questions about child care issues not only from child care professionals, but also from parents and the public at large.
 They helped to problem solve a variety of situations in order to improve the safety and quality of care in Rockland.
 As staff observed reoccurring trends in the field, they shared their concerns with other agency staff who then designed and presented professional development opportunities with a focus on ways of addressing these problems.